 However, having said that, according to another article, one of the biggest scores for a single marble was a whopping $27,730 for a big 3″ shooter. http://mentalfloss.com/article/29486/brief-history-marbles-including-all-marble-slang

 Now that has to be a good reason to start collecting Marbles.

-In 1915, mass production of glass marbles began, thanks to a machine invented by Akron’s M.F.
+In 1915, mass production of glass marbles began, thanks to the machine invented by Akron’s M.F.
 Christensen.
 Mass production made marbles much cheaper to make, allowing the price to drop.
-However, those mass produced ones, in most cases, are not the ones you’re looking for.
+However, those mass-produced ones, in most cases, are not the ones you’re looking for.
 You’re looking for mostly the old, glass blown type.

 Forty years ago there were perhaps a handful of serious collectors.
 Today they number in the tens of thousands collecting little old marble as a hobby.

 #1 Inspect for flaws with an eye loupe.
 Chips or nicks depreciate the value.
 Know the grading system, mint condition down to collectible.
 Measure a marble’s size using a circle template to know whether it is authentic or a reproduction.
 Refer to the “Marble Collectors Handbook” for value and pattern.